ImageMagick/Usage-Markdown/draw/index.md

 However this may have trouble exactly positioning the font relative to a specific pixel.
 That is to say it is not a very precise technique.
 But you can compose any image at any pixel location.
-For example these symbols were extracted from a number of fonts, for specific use in these example pages.
+For example, these symbols were extracted from a number of fonts, for specific use in these example pages.

 ![&lt;=](../img_www/left.gif) ![](../img_www/space.gif) ![=&gt;](../img_www/right.gif) ![](../img_www/space.gif) ![x](../img_www/multiply.gif) ![](../img_www/space.gif) ![+](../img_www/plus.gif) ![](../img_www/space.gif) ![+](../img_www/union.gif) ![](../img_www/space.gif) ![+](../img_www/intersection.gif) ![](../img_www/space.gif) ![o](../img_www/mph_hitmiss.gif) ![](../img_www/space.gif) ![o](../img_www/mph_thinning.gif) ![](../img_www/space.gif) ![o](../img_www/mph_dilate.gif) ![](../img_www/space.gif) ![o](../img_www/fft_convolve.gif)